Take Over the World

 - In the Marvel Cinematic Universe, there are several examples:

-- In Captain America: The First Avenger, Hydra tries to kill millions of people in their attempt to rule the world, and in Captain America: The Winter Soldier they almost succeed again.
+- In Captain America: The First Avenger, Hydra tries to kill millions of people in their attempt to rule the world, and in Captain America: The Winter Soldier they come even closer to winning than they did during their first attempt, proving themselves to be more ruthlessly pragmatic than ever in their pursuit of power.

-- In The Avengers, Loki wants to rule Earth so that he can have the throne he was promised, and because he seems to believe that if he rules Earth, his less advanced subjects will be too busy worshiping him to war with each other.
+- In The Avengers (2012), Loki wants to rule Earth so that he can have the throne he was promised, and because he seems to believe that if he rules Earth, his less advanced subjects will be too busy worshiping him to war with each other.

 - In the Scooby-Doo live action film, this is Scrappy's plan after absorbing all t souls with the Daemon Ritus.